cinfulsinamon/BasestationPowerManager/README.md

 ## Usage
 Run either the .py script or the .exe executable.
 On first run, a configuration file will be created, and you will be asked to enter the unique ID of your B channel base station.
 After entering this, you will be taken to a menu that explains all options. ![Image of BasestaionPowerManager running in console](https://i.imgur.com/rMilQxD.png)

+## Notes
+If you edit the script and/or want to compile your own .exe file, make sure to include the BleakUWPBridge.dll file found within your python modules folder.